Click Here to Download JH3 Tech Rider (Ver 3.0)

 Jacob Szekely Bio

-Born in Brooklyn New York in 1979, Jacob grew up in a musical family where his talent was recognized early on.
-He was accepted to study classical cello performance at the prestigious Interlochen Arts Academy for high school before attending The Cleveland Institute of Music for his Bachelor’s Degree and The University of Southern California for graduate studies.
+Born in Brooklyn New York in 1979, Jacob Szekely grew up in a musical family where his talent was recognized early on.
+By the age of 13, Mr Szekely had written, arranged and improvised on his first commercial album and was sharing the stage with such musical luminaries as Mark Oconnor, Richie Havens, Joan Baez and Don McClean.
+He was accepted to study classical cello performance at Interlochen Arts Academy before attending The Cleveland Institute of Music for his Bachelor’s Degree with Richard Aaron and The University of Southern California for graduate studies.

-Strings Magazine has hailed Szekely as “One of the leaders in the Creative String Community.”
-And Berklee cello professor and multiple Grammy winner Eugene Friesen has declared Jacob’s playing to be to be “The first time a cellist has made the case as a leader in modern jazz!”
-In 2013 Jacob founded the Jacob Szekely Trio and released their debut EP which was hailed by critics from the Strad, Strings Magazine, International musician, The LA Weekly and artists from Yo-Yo Ma, to Rush Bassist Geddy Lee as a “Quantum leap forward” in pushing the boundaries of the instrument.
-In 2015 Jacob’s trio released their debut album which made several year end top ten lists for JazzEd, International Review of Music and several others.
+Strings Magazine has hailed Jacob as “One of the leaders in the Creative String Community,” and Berklee cello professor and multiple Grammy winner Eugene Friesen has declared Jacob’s playing to be to be “The first time a cellist has made a convincing case as a leader in modern jazz!”
+In 2015 Jacob founded the Jacob Szekely Trio and released their debut EP, which was hailed by critics from the Strad, Strings Magazine, International musician, The LA Weekly (featured artist and twice “Pick Of The Week”) and artists from Chick Corea, to Rush Bassist Geddy Lee as a “Quantum Leap Forward” in pushing the boundaries of the instrument.
+Jacob’s music has had airplay on KCRW (Los Angeles), PRI, and New Sounds on WNYC and made several year end top ten lists for JazzEd, International Review of Music and several others.
+The same year, The Trio also completed a successful national tour whose highlights included headlining the New Directions In Cello Festival and sold out performances at Rockwood Music Hall in Manhattan, the Soundroom in Oakland CA, and Los Angeles’s legendary Blue Whale where they filmed their first live DVD.
+Subsequent performances

 Mr. Szekely is also in great demand as a sideman and session player in Los Angeles having appeared in hundreds of commercials, television shows and movie scores.
-Jacob has been a featured performer or solo cellist with such popular artists as Marry J Blidge, Jay Z, Ellie Goulding, Avril Lavigne and Rush and on such Television shows as Battlestar Galactica, The Walking Dead, and The Sarah Connor Chronicles to name a few.
+Jacob has been a featured performer or solo cellist with such popular artists as Marry J Blidge, Jay Z, Ellie Goulding, Brett Young, Avril Lavigne and Rush (ClockWork Angels Tour), Bono, Chris Martin, and in 2016 as the soloist on The “Belong” Arena Tour peroforming with Artist Nichole Nordeman.
+Jacob has been a featured soloist on such Television shows as Battlestar Galactica, The Walking Dead, and The Sarah Connor Chronicles (Electric Cello) and Marvel’s Agents Of Shield to name a few.

 In 2007, Jacob expanded his role as musical ambassador through the co founding and artistic directorship of String Project Los Angeles, a music school and resource for the alternative string playing community throughout the world located in Venice California named by Strings Magazine as “One of the top 10 reasons to study music in Los Angeles” and by Jazz violinist and Downbeat poll winner Christian Howes as “A model for all string teachers in America.”
-In addition to String Project Los Angeles, Jacob has also conducted residencies and master classes across the united states at UCLA, Cal Arts, The Berklee School of Music, Oklahoma State University, Georgia State University, The University of Southern California, Ithaca College and The American String Teachers Association’s national conference to name a few and is founder and Artistic Director of the Annual Los Angeles Creative String Festival (now in it’s fourth year).
-Jacob has also served on the summer faculty of numerous festivals including The New Directions In Cello Festival and Christian Howes’ Creative Strings Workshop with whom he coauthored an article in the July 2012 issue of The Strad advising string teachers on how to approach improvisation.
+SPLA was the first school in America Soley dedicated to creative string playing whose award winning 5 plank curriculum included Singer Songwriter Skills, Rhythm and Groove, Fingerboard Harmony, String Yoga, and focused on Improvisation skills and language development in Jazz, Blues, Rock and Fiddle Styles.
+In addition to String Project Los Angeles, Jacob has also conducted over a hundred residencies and master classes across the united states at UCLA, Cal Arts, The Berklee School of Music, Oklahoma State University, Georgia State University, The University of Southern California, Cal Arts, Ithaca College and lectured at The American String Teachers Association’s (ASTA) national conference, The Jazz Educators Network (JEN) and The California Music Educators Association (CMEA) to name a few and is founder and Artistic Director of the Annual Los Angeles Creative String Festival (now in it’s 7th year).
+Jacob has also served on the summer faculty of numerous festivals including Eugene Friesen’s Vermont Cello Festival, The New Directions In Cello Festival and Christian Howes’ Creative Strings Workshop with whom he co- authored an article in the July 2012 issue of The Strad advising string teachers on how to approach improvisation for classical instructors.

-In 2013, Jacob launched The Improvisor’s Guide to the cello… The first ever comprehensive video learning series designed to address the unique challenges classically trained cellists face when approaching creative string playing.
-In August 2015, Jacob introduced The Improvisor’s Guide To The Cello Academy: the first ever online interactive online community for creative cellists.
+In 2013, Jacob launched The Improvisor’s Guide To The Cello… The first ever comprehensive video learning series designed to address the unique challenges classically trained cellists face when approaching creative string playing.
+In August 2015, Jacob introduced The Improvisor’s Guide To The Cello Academy: the first ever interactive online community for creative cellists which now boasts over 300 active members.

 Jacob Szekely Trio (JS3)